VaheShelunts/Master_thesis/README.md

 ### Install Dependencies

 The package was tested and run using Cuda 11.0 with a single GPU.
+It is available on the university Plato server in the following directory "shelunts/thesis/TabularSemantingParsing".
+For external work, the repo has to be clones with installation of dependencies.

 ```
 git clone [put the link to the git code here]